-[23:10] While he answered for himself and said, Neither against the law of the Jews, neither against the temple, nor yet against Caesar, have I offended anything at all.
+While he answered for himself and said, neither against the law of the Jews, neither against the temple, nor yet against Caesar, have I offended anything at all.

-But Festus, willing to do the Jews a pleasure.
+[23:24] But Festus, willing to do the Jews a pleasure.
 All this means is he is trying to get himself in good with the Jews because he knows that he may be in a position for them to return a favor later on.

 This is politics that is stinking worse.
-It is you grease my palm and I will grease yours.
-Willing to do the Jews a pleasure, answered Paul and said, Okay?
+It is you grease my palm and I'll agree to yours.
+Willing to do the Jews a pleasure, answered Paul and said, okay?

-Now, what the Jews want to do is get Paul in Jerusalem, where they will be more likely to have more clout and more control.
+Now, what they want to do, what the Jews want to do is get Paul in Jerusalem where they will be more likely to have more clout and more control.

-They desperately want Paul on their home turf in Jerusalem. as long as he is in Caesarea and under Roman authority, he is going to be protected and they can't really get to him.
+They desperately want Paul on their home turf in Jerusalem. as long as he's in Caesarea and under Roman authority, he's going to be protected and they can't really get to him.

-[ 24:20 ] But if we get him in Jerusalem, we will take care of him then.
-So, he is trying to accommodate the Jews and he is trying to maneuver this situation.
-I guess we would call it a change of venue.
+But if we get him in Jerusalem, we'll take care of him then.
+So, he's trying to accommodate the Jews and he's trying to maneuver this situation.

-And he says to Paul, Okay, will you go up to Jerusalem and there be judged of these things before me?
+[24:30] I guess we'd call it a change of venue.
+And he says to Paul, okay, will you go up to Jerusalem? and there be judged of these things before me?

 Where all of these Jewish witnesses, accusation makers, etc. will be there?
 And I want you to look at Paul's response.
-Ben said, Paul, I stand at Caesar's judgment seat where I ought to be judged.
+Then said, Paul, I stand at Caesar's judgment seat where I ought to be judged.

 In other words, Paul is saying, nothing doing.
-You're not going to get me to go to Jerusalem.
+You're not going to get me to go to church.
 I know exactly what would be awaiting me there in Jerusalem.
 And all these accusations, charges, innuendos would be leveled.